Welcome to the Titan Dreamers Resource Center!

 Please feel free to watch the recording of the Home is Here Webinar and review the Home is Here Presentation.

-The Titan Dreamers Resource Center provides undocumented students with academic and emotional support, referrals to financial assistance, information on programs and services that improve retention and graduation rates, and a comforting environment where students can connect with one another.
+The Titan Dreamers Resource Center provides undocumented students and those from mixed-status families with academic and emotional support, referrals to financial assistance and immigration services, information on programs and services that improve retention and graduation rates, and a comforting environment where students can connect with one another.

 Who We Are